Pale gold color; lychee, melon, honeysuckle on floral nose; lychee, passion fruit, melon, tangerine, peach, ginger, hint of honey on the palate.

 The Golan Heights Winery was founded in 1983, two years after Israel extended Israeli law and administration in the territory.
 Golan Heights Winery includes four brands: Yarden, Golan Heights, Gilgal, and Mount Hermon.
 Golan Heights is the premier bottling.
 Yarden refers to the Jordan River (Yarden in Hebrew) which celebrates the Golan Heights from Galilee.

 The Golan Heights Winery is Israel’s leading premier winemaker.
 Wine Enthusiast named it “New World Winery of the Year” in 2012.
-The “New World” designation is amusing since it is hard to imagine Israel and the Middle East qualifying as “new world”—but in the wine business, New World covers all the wineries not in Europe and adjacent, long-time wine-producing countries.
-The Golan Heights winery and tasting room get very high marks on TripAdvisor; visitors can have a Jeep ride through the vineyards before enjoying apparently (according to several reviewers) great food.
+The “New World” designation is amusing since it is hard to imagine Israel and the Middle East qualifying as “new world”—but in the wine business, New World covers wineries not in Europe or adjacent, long-time wine-producing countries.
+The Golan Heights winery and tasting room get high marks on TripAdvisor; visitors can have a Jeep ride through the vineyards before enjoying apparently (according to several reviewers) great food.

 Golan Heights Winery’s 1,500 acres of vineyards stretch from the Sea of Galilee to the snow-capped peaks of Mount Hermon—a region where wine has been made for more than 6,000 years, but only in the past three decades have modern, quality wine efforts been in place.
 The Golan Heights Winery’s acres are divided into 28 vineyards (96% in Golan Heights) and 430 blocks.
 Each block is monitored individually, then harvested individually and the fruit kept separate through the winemaking process until final blending.
 There are 16 vinegrowers who grow 20 grape varieties, 13 red and seven white.